ChenjieXu/pyzxing/README.md

 - Super easy to get hands on ZXing with Python
 - Structured outputs
 - Scan multiple barcodes in one picture
-- Scan multiple pictures in parallel, which seepd up 77%.
+- Scan multiple pictures in parallel, which speeds up 77%.

 ## Installation
 Installing from [Github source](https://github.com/ChenjieXu/pyzxing.git) is recommended :